Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: Experiments

-In this section, we use the \mutag\ dataset for performance analysis.
-To understand \ours's efficiency in using labels, we analyze the impacts of the number of labeled graphs for explainer pre-training, {\em i.e.}, $|\gT_\ell|$.
-We vary $\gT_\ell|$ within \{50, 100, 150\} while fixing the number of training graphs for SVM as 50.
-Fig. \ref{fig:parameters_2} summarizes the results.
-As $|\gT_\ell|$ increases, \ours-GRL gains more accuracy on all augmentation methods.
-The ``Vanilla'' methods achieve constant results because they are semantic agnostic.
+In this section, we use \mutag\ dataset for ablation study.
+To understand \ours's label-efficiency, we change the number of labeled graphs for explainer pre-training, {\em i.e.}, $|\gT_\ell|$, within \{50, 100, 150\} while fixing the number of training graphs for SVM as 50.
+Fig. \ref{fig:parameters}(a) summarizes the results of using Node/Edge Dropping as the base perturbation in \ours.
+Extensive ablation studies of other perturbation methods are deferred to Appendix D.7.
+From Fig. \ref{fig:parameters}(a), as $|\gT_\ell|$ increases, \ours-GRL gains higher accuracy with different perturbation methods.
+The ``Vanilla'' method has constant results because it is semantics-agnostic.
 As such, \ours\ is capable of making effective use of more labels for providing better augmentations.
 However, as labeling is usually expensive, we restrict most of our experiments to the challenging region with only 50 labeled graphs.
 Additionally, we evaluate the impacts of varying numbers of labeled graphs for the downstream training of SVM.
-As shown in Fig. \ref{fig:parameters_1}, both ``Vanilla'' and \ours\ augmented graphs enable high-quality graph embeddings for effective downstream training with more and more labels.
-In particular, \ours-GRL consistently produce better embeddings than the baseline method as suggested by the clear accuracy gap.
+As shown in Fig. \ref{fig:parameters}(b) (and Appendix D.7), both ``Vanilla'' and \ours\ augmented graphs enable better graph embeddings for effective downstream training with more labels.
+In particular, \ours-GRL consistently produce better embeddings than the baseline method as indicated by the clear accuracy gap.